daniel-farina/osmosis/docs/network/README.md

 " >cosmovisor.service
 ```

-Move this new file to the systemd directory
+Move this new file to the systemd directory:

 ```bash
 sudo mv cosmovisor.service /lib/systemd/system/cosmovisor.service
 ```

-Finally, run the following commands
+Finally, reload and start the service:

 ```bash
 sudo systemctl daemon-reload
 sudo systemctl start cosmovisor
 ```

-Check the status of your service
+Check the status of your service:

 ```bash
 sudo systemctl status cosmovisor
 ```

-To see live logs of your service
+To see live logs of your service:

 ```bash
 journalctl -u cosmovisor -f